 - Damage in connection with the Contractor’s engaging of suppliers, programmers, advisers or controllers stipulated by the Client;

 - Damage to mutilation, destruction or loss of data, digital equipment settings, software, information, details or documents.
-The exclusions and limitations in this article shall lapse if and as far as the damage is the result of intent or gross negligence by the Contractor’s management.

 18.7 Other exceptions

 The Contractor’s liability shall also be excluded in the event of:

 - Direct and indirect consequences of the Client’s failing to adhere strictly to the use or operating instructions.

 - Normal wear and damage and/or wear due to improper use and as a result of overloading or any other form of abnormal use.

 - Abnormal or unforeseen circumstances or at least circumstances with which the Contractor in all reasonableness need not have taken into account based on the details with which it was provided on concluding this Agreement.